tfdahlin/lindele/api/docs/endpoints.md

 #### Description
 Sets the publicity of the specified playlist.

+By default, playlists that a user creates are not publicly accessible.
+This allows a user to publicly share their playlist.

 ##### Parameters:
 - is_public: Must be a boolean or a string that, when converted to lowercase, reads "true" or "false"